-The Kawartha Pine Ridge District School Board provides a range of placements for students with exceptional needs but balances this with the practice of inclusion.
+The Kawartha Pine Ridge District School Board (KPR) provides a range of placements for students with exceptional needs but balances this with the practice of inclusion.
 We believe that most students are successful in their home schools within their community and with their same-aged peers.

-The Special Education Advisory Committee (SEAC) of the Kawartha Pine Ridge District School Board provides specific information, advice, and assistance to parents/guardians whose children may require additional support.
-This Committee makes recommendations to the Board concerning the establishment and development of special education programs and services.
-The Committee is composed of member representatives from a variety of community agencies that provide services for children throughout the Kawartha Pine Ridge District School Board.
+The Special Education Advisory Committee (SEAC) of KPR provides specific information, advice, and assistance to parents/guardians whose children may require additional support.
+This committee makes recommendations to the Board concerning the establishment and development of special education programs and services.
+The committee is composed of member representatives from a variety of community agencies that provide services for children throughout KPR.

-How does the Special Education Advisory Committee (SEAC) provide advice on the range of placements offered?
+How does SEAC provide advice on the range of placements offered?

 SEAC maintains an advisory role as they make recommendations on any matter affecting the establishment and development of special education programs/ services.
-Any change to the Kawartha Pine Ridge District School Board's Special Education Model is designed in consultation with members of SEAC and is presented to SEAC for formal input and feedback.
+Any change to KPRs Special Education Model is designed in consultation with members of SEAC and is presented to SEAC for formal input and feedback.